jldec/pub-src-fs/README.md

 * provides `get()` and `put()` for bulk reads and writes
 * globs and descends directories
-* assumes that all files are utf-8 text
+* assumes that all files with non-binary extensions are utf-8 text

 ## src(options)